U.S. regulators open door to possible tightening of Huawei chip curb

 He added that regulators would watch and “certainly make any changes that we think are necessary.”

-Huawei did not immediately respond to a request for comment.
+Huawei declined to comment.

-The company was added to Commerce’s “entity list” last year due to national security concerns, amid accusations it violated U.S. sanctions on Iran, stole intellectual policy and could spy on customers.
-Huawei has denied the allegations.
+The company was added to Commerce’s “entity list” last year due to national security concerns, amid accusations it violated U.S. sanctions on Iran, stole intellectual policy and could spy on customers, allegations Huawei has denied.

 Frustration among China hawks in the administration that the entity listing was not doing enough to cut off Huawei’s access to supplies prompted a crackdown effort, first reported by Reuters in November, that culminated in Friday’s rule.

+An industry lawyer who declined to be named said one way to change the rule would be to tweak the language to capture chips sold “to the benefit of” Huawei, but noted such a change would pose its own challenges.

-Speaking as part of the same briefing, Cordell Hull, acting undersecretary for industry and security at the Commerce Department, said the agency’s enforcement arm “will be looking at effort to circumvent the rules.”
+Speaking as part of the same briefing with Ford, Cordell Hull, a Commerce Department official, said the agency’s enforcement arm “will be looking at efforts to circumvent the rules.

-Reporting by Alexandra Alper; Editing by David Gregorio
+Reporting by Alexandra Alper; Additional Reporting by Karen Freifeld; Editing by David Gregorio